mr-efka/dotent-toolbox/src/ToolBox.QueryString/docs/readme.md

 * **NullValueHandling** : Controls how the helper handles `null` values while building the query string
   * Type : enum `MrEfka.ToolBox.QueryString.Configuration.NullValueHandlingStrategy`
   * Possible values :
-    * `Ignore` : Empty collections field will not be append to the resulting query string.
+    * `Ignore` : Null value field will not be append to the resulting query string.
-    * `Always` : Null value or empty collections field will be added to the resulting query string without value.
+    * `Always` : Null value field will be added to the resulting query string without value.
     * `TextLower` : Null value field will be added to the resulting query string with value `null` as text.
     * `TextUpper` : Null value field will be added to the resulting query string with value `NULL` as text.
   * Default value : `NullValueHandlingStrategy.Ignore`